HyperNychthemeral Syndrome!

 That worked for awhile, but when my supervisors could not contact me in the mornings when problems arose, they figured out that something was wrong, and would undermine me to the builders we were building the homes for, as they'd often show up mornings seeking me, while I was secretly sleeping.
 My supervisors were experienced themselves, and would basically undermine me, steal my builders workload, and even my other employees, while I was covertly snoozing.

 Jumping forward in time a bit: I had a long physical rehabilitation after a severe construction accident almost took my dominant hand (it's irreparably damaged); as a carpenter employee at the time, the accident happened because I was sleep deprived and thus unfocused, the morning of the accident.
-I even had a microsleep event in the ambulance and (at first) they thought I was going unconscious from blood loss.
+I even had a

 But that was the first time-period that I learned all about sleep disorders!
-Still, after a long time of liquidating all that I owned (a construction company and real estate) to financially survive through the Recession, alongside my physical disability, I acquiesced to the realization that I even had, a formerly unrecognized and undiagnosed disability: A Sighted CRSD.
+Still, after a long time of liquidating all that I owned (a construction company and real estate) to financially survive through the Recession, alongside my physical disability, I acquiesced to the realization that I even had, a formerly unrecognized and undiagnosed disability: A

-Then the Great Recession (and housing bubble burst) hit the building industry hard; prior to that time, my wife abandoned me for a wealthy man.
+Great Recession (and housing bubble burst) hit the building industry hard; prior to that time, my wife abandoned me for a wealthy man.
 By the time I acquiesced to it all; after forgoing suicide; after abandoning the notion of returning to nature and living as my biological clock and the rhythms of the natural world guided me, just as it had our ancestors of ancient times; that is, to be intentionally homeless, I applied for (and was awarded in 2014) Disability; fortunately by then, they too understood all this: I was not alone in this.

-I could totally relate to the trial patient mentioned in the NCBI report titled: HyperNychthemeral Sleep-Wake Syndrome: A Treatment Attempt.
-The National Center for Biotechnology Information is part of the US National Library of Medicine, a branch of the National Institutes of Health.
-The Abstract read: The wake and sleep-onset times of a patient with a sleep-wake cycle longer than 24 hr were recorded by the patient for 4 years.
+The wake and sleep-onset times of a patient with a sleep-wake cycle longer than 24 hr were recorded by the patient for 4 years.
 During this time, the patient found himself unable to maintain a 24-hr sleep-wake schedule.
 When treated with 1-2 mg Clonazepam, taken nightly, he was able to become entrained to a 24-hr day.
 Despite entrainment of his sleep-wake cycle, the patient reported depression, lack of motivation and fatigue and chose not to continue taking the drug.

 I tried many hundreds of times, over the course of my life, to adjust to the rest of society, but it always failed eventually, no matter how long I could keep the cycle "normal".
 I could sustain normal sleep-wake cycles for up to 2 weeks when I was younger (under 40), but as I aged it got smaller in duration, and harder to do at all.
 Nowadays, I do not even try.
 I fall asleep when I fall asleep, ignoring the clock and the calendar, and I awake when I awake.
 No alarms for me anymore.
 I do lose out on things, but I must accept that: Life is more peaceful now.
 Ironically, my favorite time of the day is the early mornings and the sunrise!